Postdoc: Role of fibroblast growth factors in non-alcoholic fatty liver disease

 This project aims to define the molecular mechanism by which activation or inhibition of FGFR signaling pathways affects hepatic lipid metabolism and how this can contribute to the development or treatment of NAFLD.
 The following key objectives will be addressed: (i) to study how pharmacological and genetic modulation of FGFR activity affect hepatic lipid metabolism; (ii) determine factors that control the transcriptional regulation of FGFR pathway components and how this impacts the FGF-based treatment of NAFLD, and (iii) mapping of the FGFR signaling machinery in tissue biopsies of NAFLD patients.

 Information about the laboratory of Pediatrics: www.labpediatricsrug.nl

-- Degree in (medical) biology or related discipline.
+- A PhD degree in (medical) biology or related discipline.

 - Experience with molecular & cell biology.

 - Experience with animal research is an advantage.